-- > Tips have to be pushed powerfully onto the pipette cone in order to achieve efficient tip fit - > Banana-shaped tips make it difficult to fill a plate with multichannel pipettes - > Pipetting of volumes below 1 μ L on a solid surface is impossible because the liquid drop sticks to the outside of the tip.
+- > Tips have to be pushed powerfully onto the pipette cone in order to achieve efficient tip fit - > Banana-shaped tips make it difficult to fill a plate with multichannel pipettes - > Pipetting of volumes below 1 $\mu$ L on a solid surface is impossible because the liquid drop sticks to the outside of the tip.

 In the same way that only the tip of an iceberg can be seen above water level, a number of other problems with pipette tips rather stay unknown.
 One example is decreased pipette accuracy when using tips not recommended by the pipette supplier.
 The latter often stays unnoticed since problems with analysis results are usually linked to reagents, method and pipette but not to the pipette's consumable.

 Moreover, calibrations are understood as "checking the pipette" instead of "checking the system".
 Thus, instead of checking the tips utilized in the lab only the tips recommended by the manufacturer are used for calibration.
-The ISO 8655:2002 [1] and its updated version, ISO 8655:2022 [2] define the pipette and tip to be a system.
-ISO 8655-2:2022 stipulates extra calibration for the use of other manufacturer's tips.
+The ISO 8655-2 [1] defines the pipette and tip to be a system.
+It stipulates extra calibration for the use of other manufacturer's tips.
 But why does this standard put so much focus on a product that is to be discarded after use?

 This publication shows the influence of tips on the pipetting result.
 It explains the origin of such influences and what to look for when purchasing tips not recommended by the pipette manufacturer.
 Basically, the main influencing factors are design/shape, production quality and material.
 As shown, these factors do not only influence the single pipetting result, they also have methodical consequences like varying results when calibrating with one/several tips or changing results by autoclaving.